unpwnabl/OverTheWire-Natas-Solutions/README.md

 ```
 Looking closer, we see the key is not sanitized in any way, thus we can exploit this weakness and use it to our advantage in an XSS attack to gain information about the password.
 The biggest problem, though, is the [`grep`](https://en.wikipedia.org/wiki/Grep) command, which we need to escape from. <br>
 Looking at the [`man`](https://en.wikipedia.org/wiki/Man_page) pages for it, we see that running the `--help` flag will print out, and then exit.
 Exactly what we need to execute remote Shell commands on the server.
 Let's try it: we'll create a payload like this one, and see what happens to the output... <br>
-`--help && pwd # `&emsp;← Beware of the final space, it's necessary or it won't work
+Payload: `--help && pwd # `&emsp;← Beware of the final space, it's necessary or it won't work

 Output: